-For the past 27 years Pastor JJ Johnson has committed his life to serving the Lord through local church and para-church ministries.
-He has served as an associate pastor focusing on Next Generation Ministry at First Baptist Church of Tampa, Davis Islands Baptist Church and First Baptist Church Indian Rocks.
+For the past 27 years, Pastor JJ Johnson has committed his life to serving the Lord through local church and para-church ministries.
+He is the Senior Pastor of South Tampa Fellowship and he has served as an associate pastor focusing on Next Generation Ministry at First Baptist Church of Tampa, Davis Islands Baptist Church and First Baptist Church Indian Rocks.

 Pastor JJ has also served as a sports chaplain – currently with the Toronto Blue Jays, but previously with the Tampa Bay Rays and the New York Yankees.
 He was the team chaplain for the University of Tampa when UT won back-to-back national championships and for Plant High School’s football team when they won several state championships.
 As a sports chaplain, Pastor JJ works with professional and amateur athletes who deal with a number of common issues, including self-worth, finances and family.

 He has been married to his wife Sharon for 25 years.
 They have three sons: Jay Michael (junior at Samford University), Caleb (freshman at Santa Fa Community College), and Zeke (kindergartner at Ballast Point Elementary … yes, you read that correctly, God does have a sense of humor).